What you'll need to know...

 Case Study.
 Back to the Murray Darling (Australia)...

 Task 2 - Watch the first video below and take notes on the history of the mismanagement of the Murray Darling Drainage Basin in Australia.
-Take a copy of the graphic below and copy it into your notes noting the great importance that is placed on this area in terms of agricultural productivity, tourism and biodiversity.
+Use the task sheet below and structured questions to help you.

-Task 3 - Using the videos below and the note taking A3 sheet, complete the activities as set out.
+Task 3 - Using the videos below and the note taking sheet from Task 2, complete the activities as set out.

-Task 3 - Using the videos below and the note taking A3 sheet, complete the activities as set out.
+Task 3 - Using the videos below and the note taking sheet from Task 2, complete the activities as set out.

 |